matteoquintiliani/earthworm-docker-sandbox/README.md

 ew-sandbox          trunk_r8136            cb78c92612f0        25 hours ago        1.14GB
 ```

-  - Create if not exists the directory defined in `EW_ENV_MAINDIR`.
+  - Creating if not exists the directory defined in `EW_ENV_MAINDIR`.
 In that directory will be stored and referenced all Earthworm Environments.
 Default directory is `~/ew_envs`.

 ```sh
 mkdir ~/ew_envs